truenas/middleware/docs/userguide/freenas_storage.rst

 **Create zvol:** allows you to create a child zvol within this dataset.

 If you click a zvol in :menuselection:`Storage --> Volumes --> View Volumes`, three icons will appear at the bottom of the screen: "Create Snapshot", "Edit zvol", and "Destroy zvol".
-Similar to datasets, you can not edit a zvol's name and you will need to confirm that you wish to destroy the zvol.
+Similar to datasets, you cannot edit a zvol's name and you will need to confirm that you wish to destroy the zvol.

 .. _Managing Encrypted Volumes: